homebysix/repo-lasso/README.md

 - There is a `./RepoLasso.py status` subcommand that will show you the current branch/change status of all your clones.

-- Careful submitting pull requests on initiatives that enact similar changes across the same files.
-Some changes can cause merge conflicts.
+- Careful submitting pull requests on initiatives that enact similar changes across the same files, because you might create merge conflicts.

-- Open all repos in GitHub Desktop.

-- Recovering from unstaged changes.

-- Making adjacent changes.

 ## Getting help